Northeast Region, Brazil: Geology and topography

 Geographically, Nordeste consists chiefly of an eroded continental craton with many low hills and small ranges.
 The highest peaks are around 1850 m in Bahia, while further north there are no peaks above 1123 m.
 On its northern and western side, the plateaus fall steadily to the coast and into the basin of the Tocantins River in Maranhão, but on the eastern side it falls off quite sharply to the coast except in the valley of the São Francisco river.
 The steep slopes and long cliffs of the eastern coastline are known as "The Great Escarpment".

-The escarpment serves an extremely important climatic function.
-Because for most of the year Nordeste is out of reach of the Intertropical Convergence Zone, the easterly trade winds blow across the region, giving abundant rainfall to the coast but producing clear, dry conditions inland where the escarpment blocks moisture flow.
+The escarpment serves an extremely important climatic function because for most of the year, Nordeste is out of reach of the Intertropical Convergence Zone.
+The easterly trade winds blow across the region and bring abundant rainfall to the coast but producing clear, dry conditions inland where the escarpment blocks moisture flow.
 This gives rise to four distinct regions, the zona da mata on the coast, the agreste on the escarpment, sertão beyond and the Mid north.